The-H-Project/RepData_PeerAssessment1/PA1_template.md

 * R version 3.2.3
 * data.table version 1.9.6

-Use data.table to load the activity.csv dataset and:
+data.table is used to load the activity.csv dataset and:
 1. pad the interval data with zeroes we can convert it to time data (**Interval_f** = formatted interval)
 2. convert the date column to **date** data
 3. create a continuous date/time series with the date and time data (**Interval_dt**)